 In April 2020, the percentage of Poles who feared an increase in unemployment rose to 91.2 percent from 34.7 percent in April 2019, a survey by IRG SGH and the Association of Financial Companies in Poland shows.

 The Polish economy will shrink by 4.3 percent in 2020 and will expand by 4.1 percent in 2021, as the HICP inflation declines to 2.5 percent in 2020 and edges up to 2.8 percent in 2021, the European Commission (EC), the EU's executive arm, said on Wednesday.

 Poland's seasonally adjusted unemployment rate reached 3.0 percent in March 2020, unchanged from February, Eurostat, the EU's statistical office reported on Thursday.

-Poland's unemployment rate fell to 5.1 percent in September 2019 from 5.2 percent a month earlier, the Central Statistical Office (GUS) announced on Wednesday.
+Poland's unemployment fell to 5.4 percent in March 2020 from 5.5 percent in February, the Central Statistical Office (GUS) said on Friday.

 The number of Poland's unemployed has so far increased by 30,000 in April, Labour Minister Marlena Maląg has told public TV broadcaster TVP Info.